 - Repairing skull fractures.
 Surgery may be needed to repair severe skull fractures or to remove pieces of skull in the brain.

 - Bleeding in the brain.
 Head injuries that cause bleeding in the brain may need surgery to stop the bleeding.

 - Opening a window in the skull.
-Surgery may be used to relieve pressure inside the skull by draining accumulated cerebral spinal fluid or creating a window in the skull that provides more room for swollen tissues.
+Surgery may be used to relieve pressure inside the skull by draining accumulated cerebrospinal fluid or creating a window in the skull that provides more room for swollen tissues.

 Most people who have had a significant brain injury will require rehabilitation.
 They may need to relearn basic skills, such as walking or talking.
 The goal is to improve their abilities to perform daily activities.

 Therapy usually begins in the hospital and continues at an inpatient rehabilitation unit, a residential treatment facility or through outpatient services.
 The type and duration of rehabilitation is different for everyone, depending on the severity of the brain injury and what part of the brain was injured.